Bed Bug Shells, Casings, and Skins (Identification and What to Do)

 How Long Does the Process Take?

-As mentioned, each molting phase can be as soon as a week after the previous one under ideal conditions but normally happens a little over a month after the previous one.
-The molting process itself doesn’t take very long, which is why you may find the casings in your bed.
+As mentioned, each molting phase can be as soon as a week after the previous one under ideal conditions but normally it takes a little over a month.
+The molting process itself doesn’t take very long, which is why you may find the little brown exoskeletons in your bed.

 Do Adult Bed Bugs Shed Their Skin as Well?

-No, once achieving adulthood, the bed bug has achieved its full size and no longer needs to molt.
+No, once reaching the adult stage, the bed bug has achieved its full size and no longer needs to molt.
 The adult exoskeleton is at its hardest at this point.
 However, the underside of the abdomen remains soft and somewhat flexible.
 This allows the abdomen to swell when the bed bug has a blood meal.

 What to Do if You Find Bed Bug Shells